top of page

 Chances are it is not.

 We believe it is crucial you sit down with your financial advisor and review your portfolio allocation in light of this serious situation.
 Markets hate surprises and we believe China could take the market by surprise.
-Could it make sense to lower your equity exposure and increase your T-bill (US) or GIC (Canada) exposure?
-Maybe.
 Do not delay this exercise.

 How 8X is preparing for it

-Overall, we believe a war in the South China Sea would benefit India and Japan economies (but put additional pressure on the yen) as the Western Alliance would cease trade with China for an undetermined period of time.
-It would however create a lot of uncertainties for the economies of the former Indochina colonies (Vietnam, Thailand, Cambodia, Laos), Myanmar, South Korea and the Philippines which would be compelled to pick a trade partner.
+We believe a war in the South China Sea would benefit the Indian, Japanese, South Korean, Indonesian, Brazilian and Mexican (Latin America in general) economies (but put additional pressure on the yen) as the Western Alliance would cease trade with China for an undetermined period of time.
+It would however create a lot of uncertainty for the economies of the former Indochina colonies (Vietnam, Thailand, Cambodia, Laos), Myanmar, South Korea and the Philippines which would be compelled to pick a trade partner.

 War is not inevitable.
 Deterrence tactics on both sides are normal and can succeed in achieving just that: deterrence.
 However, we don't believe China will shelve its goals of reuniting with Taiwan and the tactics used to change the regime in Hong Kong are not replicable for Taiwan.
 The somewhat reckless tit for tat tactics aimed at each others' alliances are increasing the odds that something will eventually go wrong.